Google Lens will finally make its debut on Pixel phones later this year

 Lens brings together a wide swath of Google’s machine intelligence services.
 It combines the company’s image recognition smarts with the real-time translation of Google Translate and the Google Assistant.
 That means that you can snap a picture of a flower, for example, and Lens can tell you what flower you are looking at and then tell you more about it.
 Same with landmarks and even restaurants.

-The feature that probably got the most applause at I/O was Lens’ ability to read a WiFi router’s SSID and password and automatically connect your phone to it.
+The feature that probably got the most applause at I/O was Lens’ ability to read a Wi-Fi router’s SSID and password and automatically connect your phone to it.

 0